NationalAssociationOfRealtors/block_r_provisioner/README.md

 - `install_chaincode.sh` - installs chaincode on each node
 - `provision.sh` - performs the provisioning
 - `reset_nodes.sh` - sets the all nodes on the channel to its initial state
+- `run.sh` - interactive shell to run scripts
 - `start_nodes.sh` - starts both peer and orderer daemons on each node of the system.
 - `stop_nodes.sh` - stops both peer and orderer daemons on each node of the system.

 There is also a `scripts` directory that contains:

+- `invoke.sh` - used to modify contents of the edger for testing
 - `kafka.service` - systemd service for Kafka
-- `invoke.sh` - used to modify contents of the edger for testing
 - `list_channels.sh` - lists the channels that the peer is subscribed to
 - `query.sh` - used to inspect the contents of the ledger during testing
 - `zookeeper.service` - systemd service for Zookeeper